meilisearch/documentation/references/ranking_rules.md

 #### Body

-List of ranking rules in order of importance.
+An array that contain ranking rules sorted by order of importance.

-To add your own ranking rule you need to communicate the field and if its value is descending or ascending.
+To add your own ranking rule, you have to communicate either `asc` for ascending order or `dsc` for descending order with the field name in brackets.

-For ascending it would be: `asc(price)`
+To apply an ascending sort on `price`: `asc(price)`

-For descending it would be: `dsc(release_date)`
+To apply a descending sort on `release_date`: `dsc(release_date)`

 ### Examples